NeotropicSAS/kuwaiba-docs/admin/en/src/appendixes/appendix_c.md

     > **Note**
     >
-    > This step it's optional
+    > This step is optional
     >
-    > Allow access to Nginx through your firewall. if applicable
+    > Allow access to Nginx through your firewall. if applicable:
     >
     > sudo ufw allow 'Nginx HTTP'
     >

     Verify that Nginx is running: